-Temporary Service is a state budget category, which is given to the College to hire temporary employees.
+Temporary Service is a state budget category, which is given to the University to hire temporary employees.
 Temporary Service is budgeted through the regular campus budget process.
-Departments request and justify what they need, and the College budget process allocates funds.
+Departments request and justify what they need, and the University budget process allocates funds.

 Temporary Service, once allocated to a department, may be classified as student or regular.
-The amount classified as student may be used to employ individuals who enrolled at The College at Brockport.
+The amount classified as student may be used to employ individuals who enrolled at SUNY Brockport.

-Regular Temporary Service funds are used to hire individuals who are not students at The College at Brockport.
+Regular Temporary Service funds are used to hire individuals who are not students at SUNY Brockport.
 The advertising, hiring and appointment paperwork for these individuals is done by Personnel.

 Funds may be transferred between regular and student TS categories.
 Contact Budgeting for information.